Dashti Qala District: Demographics

 Dashti Qala has a gender ratio of 103 males for every 100 females, matching the province.
 Dashti Qala has a young population, with an average age of 15.8 years.
 84.3% of the population have never completed a class (which is 74.2% of males and 95% of females).
 44.7% of Dashti Qala's population did not work prior to the United Nations Population Fund survey in 2015.
 Of that, 44.7%, 90% were unable to work.
 Dashti Qala has 31.5% of children under age 5.
 The average household size is 6.9 people.

 Economy

 Wood is the main source of energy for heating and cooking.
 Most inhabitants use the sun for light.
 Dashti Qala receives 95.2% of its water from dug wells.
 99.3% of houses are made of wood and dirt.
 Meanwhile, 24.6% of the households have an improved sanitation facility.
 About half of the houses have two rooms.

+Ai-Khanoum

+Ai-Khanoum is the archaeological site of a Hellenistic city in Dashti Qala District, Takhar Province, Afghanistan.
+The city, whose original name is unknown, was likely founded by an early ruler of the Seleucid Empire and served as a military and economic centre for the rulers of the Greco-Bactrian Kingdom until its destruction c.
+145 BC.
+Rediscovered in 1961, the ruins of the city were excavated by a French team of archaeologists until the outbreak of conflict in Afghanistan in the late 1970s.